contactizm/manager-readme/README.md

 # Everything else ...
-I'm a complete open book, if I've left anything out of here just ask me or chat.
+I'm a completely open book, if I've left anything out of here just ask me or chat.
 I'll happily discuss any topic with you.
 If I'm not doing my job well enough in your eyes, PLEASE LET ME KNOW.
 I crave your feedback so I can do better.